-(h) Deferred consideration
+(h) Deferred income

 Where settlement of any part of cash consideration is deferred, the amounts receivable in the future are discounted to their present value as at the date of disposal.
-The fair value of any deferred consideration is determined based on present value and the discount rate used is adjusted for counterparty or own credit risk.
-Any changes in fair value are recognized in the consolidated statement of income (loss) and comprehensive income (loss).
+The fair value of any deferred income is determined based on present value and the discount rate used is adjusted for counterparty or own credit risk.
+Any changes in fair value are recognized in the consolidated statement of income and comprehensive income.